jlewisbrewer/HomeLibrary/README.md

     "Token": "YOUR SALT HERE"
   }``

-  To run the server, you need to navigate to the `HomeLibrary.APi` folder and build and run the project using dotnet:
+  To run the server, you need to navigate to the `HomeLibrary.API` folder and build and run the project using dotnet:

 `dotnet build`